Fireball Jello Shots Recipe

 KEYWORD: fireball jello shots

 Don’t forget to share your Fireball Jello Shots with us on Instagram using the hashtag #sugarandclothloves.
 We always love seeing all of your creations!
 Looking for more quick and delicious recipes?
-You can find them all right here with a few bites to go along with them!
+You can find them all right here!

 Please note that we may earn a commission for some of the above affiliate links.
 However, products featured are independently selected and personally well-loved by us!